Li0nMo0se/xtensor-basic/README.md

 That speed has been obtained thanks to the [xsmid](https://github.com/xtensor-stack/xsimd) wrapper and optmization compilation flags such as `-O3 -mavx2 -ffast-math`.

+## Program

+### Xtensor vs Numpy simd operations

+Compare the speed of simd operation with numpy and xtensor

+### double loops execution comparison (with sum axis=2)

+Compare the speed of execution double loop with numpy (parallel or not) and xtensor (parallel or not)

 ## Installation of the dependecies on the system